raylutz/audit-engine-docsite/docs/index.md

     - It is essential that this equipment be set so the ballot images are not deleted after they are used to extract the vote.
     - These images are then transferred to the Election Management System (EMS) from voter-facing scanners using flash media or from central scan operations using similar methods.
     - The EMS can export the ballot images for use by AuditEngine.
 These should be placed into ZIP archives with about 30,000 to 50,000 ballots per archive.
-    - Please see [exporting_guide.md](exporting guide) for step-by-step guides for exporting Ballot Images from popular voting systems.
+    - Please see [exporting guide](user-guide/exporting_guide.md) for step-by-step guides for exporting Ballot Images from popular voting systems.
     - The ballot images are then uploaded to our datacenter so we can process them using thousands of computers in parallel.
-See [uploading_guilde.md](uploading guide) for instructions.
+See [uploading guide](user-guide/uploading_guide.md) for instructions.
 - **Cast Vote Records (CVRs):**
     - Officials can produce cast-vote-record files (CVRs) which lists the results of their interpretation of the ballots.
     - AuditEngine currently supports the ES&S format and the Dominion format.